Nonexistence and Nonuniqueness Results for Solutions to the Vacuum Einstein Conformal Constraint Equations: Preliminaries

-As a second example, we will see that existence and uniqueness of solution given in Theorem \ref{maxwell1} with $\mathcal{Y}_{g}<0$ (i.e. $R<0$ by Remark \ref{assumptionR}) is still true here.
-In fact, assume that $w\in L^{2p}\setminus\{0\}$.
-Then let $\psi_{f}>0$ be the unique positive solution to
+where $t\in [0,1]$ is a parameter and $f>0$ is a given continuous function.
+We assume further that $\min{\tau^{2}}>0$.
+In this situation, Theorem \ref{maxwell1} and Lemma \ref{maxpriw} are still valid for the equation \eqref{current_equation}.
+For instance, we will see that existence and uniqueness of solutions given in Theorem \ref{maxwell1} is still true here.
+In fact, suppose that $w\in L^{2p}\setminus \{0\}$.
+Let $\psi_{f}>0$ be the unique positive solution to

 with $R_{f}=\sup_{t}\left(\max\{tR+(1-t)f\}\right)>0$ (here existence and uniqueness of $\psi_{f}$ is proven similarly to Case 1 of Theorem \ref{maxwell1}).
 It is easy to see that $\psi_{f}$ is a subsolution to \eqref{current_equation}.
-On the other hand, let $\psi$ be the unique positive solution to the corresponding original Lichnerowicz equation \eqref{Lichnerowicz}.
-Since $f>0$ and $t\in [0,1]$, $\psi$ is a supersolution to \eqref{current_equation}, and then the (modified) Lichnerowicz equation \eqref{current_equation} admits a solution by the method of sub-and super-solution (note that $\psi$ is also a supersolution to \eqref{subsolution_given}, then $\psi\geq \psi_{f}$ by Lemma \ref{maxpriw}).
-Uniqueness of solution follows by the same method as in \cite[Proposition 4.4]{MaxwellRoughCompact}.
-Similarly, it is not difficult to show that Lemma \ref{maxpriw} remains valid for the (modified) Lichnerowicz equation by the same argument. \end{Remark}
+On the other hand, since $\min{\tau^{2}}>0$, provided that $k>0$ is large enough, $k$ is a supersolution to \eqref{current_equation}, and then the (modified) Lichnerowicz equation \eqref{current_equation} admits a solution by the method of sub-and super-solution (note that $k$ is also a supersolution to \eqref{subsolution_given}, then $k\geq \psi_{f}$ by Lemma \ref{maxpriw}).
+For any $\phi\in W_{+}^{2,p}$, we now observe that similarly to the proof of Lemma \ref{maxwell2}, $u$ is a solution to \eqref{current_equation} if and only if $\hat{u}=\phi^{-1}u$ is a solution to the following equation